munificent/craftinginterpreters/book/compiling-expressions.md

 Later, the functional programming folks got into parser combinators, packrat parsers and other sorts of things.
-Because, obviously, if you give a functional programmer a problem, the first thing *they'll* do is turn it into a set of higher-order functions.
+Because, obviously, if you give a functional programmer a problem, the first thing they'll do is whip out a pocketful of higher-order functions.

 Over in math and algorithm analysis land, there is a long legacy of research